It’s a fact–being busy causes stress. Learn 10 Ways to Stop Being So Busy, so you can focus on what matters and start enjoying life.

 3.)
 Evaluate Your Time

 How do you spend your day?
-What things do you do, from the time you wake up to the time you go to sleep?
+What things do you do, from the time you wake up to when you go to sleep?
 Make a list, and evaluate whether they’re in line with the priorities you listed above.

 If not, eliminate the things that aren’t, and focus on what’s important.
 Redesign your day to focus on your priorities.